ret99d/final-project/README.md

 # final-project
-The one thing I like more than coding is doing band things.
+The one thing I like more than coding is doing [band things](https://github.com/ret99d/final-project/blob/main/band%20things.md).

-**My** final project will be a page about marching band
+**My** final project will be a page about marching band.

 Many marching bands are great but few are as well known as _Marching Mizzou_.